wickkan/pet-mood-detector/README.md

 ## Dataset

-The model is trained on a dataset of pet images categorized by emotional expressions:
+The model is trained on the [Pets Facial Expression Dataset](https://www.kaggle.com/datasets/anshtanwar/pets-facial-expression-dataset) from Kaggle, which contains pet images categorized by emotional expressions:

 - **Happy**: Pets showing signs of joy, play, or excitement
 - **Angry**: Pets showing aggression, fear, or discomfort
 - **Sad**: Pets showing signs of sadness or illness
 - **Other/Neutral**: Default category for neutral or unclear expressions

 The data is organized in the `data/master_folder/` directory with standard train/valid/test splits.
+The dataset was preprocessed and split into training, validation, and test sets to ensure robust model evaluation.

 ## Training